Introduction

 5. When will authorities be invited?

-The Assessment Team will invite all public authorities, which have had their RMPs agreed by the Keeper, to complete a PUR template approximately one year after the latest agreement of their RMP and thereafter annually.
+The Assessment Team will invite all public authorities which have had their RMPs agreed by the Keeper to complete a PUR template approximately one year after the latest agreement of their RMP, and thereafter every two years.
+The invitation to submit a PUR is usually sent in the calendar month in which the authority’s RMP was agreed.

 6. What are the benefits of reporting a self-assessment through the PUR Mechanism?